-In Feb 2018, the international prices decreased as the raw material prices stabilised.
-In the domestic market, the supply crunch and increasing billet prices fuelled the pig iron domestic prices.
 In March, the international prices remained flat owing to the continued decrease in the raw material prices.
 In the domestic market the prices declined as the supply of raw materials stabilised.
 In April, the international prices increased owing to the increased demand.
 The domestic prices increased on back of the rising domestic steel prices.
 In May, the international prices increased initially due to increased purchasing activity, however, this slowed down after buyers' restocking activity, resulting in stable prices.
 Domestic prices continued to increase at a steady pace.
 In June, international prices increased due to higher deal prices in Italy, where buyers accepted higher offers as they needed to restock.
 Domestic pig iron prices declined in June on back of increased supply in the market.
 In July, domestic prices declined in line with falling domestic steel prices.
 Further, seasonally subdued demand along with dull export market created downward pressure on prices.
 In August, domestic pig iron prices increased in line with the rising steel prices.
 Further, rising raw material prices have also pushed up the price.
+In September, domestic pig iron prices increased during the month on back of higher raw material cost and rising steel prices.